Human placentophagy: Modern placentophagy

 Modern practice of placentophagy is rare, as most contemporary human cultures do not promote its consumption.
 Placentophagy did receive popular culture attention in 2012, however, when American actress January Jones credited eating her placenta as helping her get back to work on the set of Mad Men after just six weeks.

-Midwife, birthing center founder, and author Robin Lim accounts for the medical use of eating a small portion of the placenta accompanied by some honey to successfully control postpartum hemorrhage.
-There are anecdotal reports of this working after herbal remedies or the typical administration of oxytocin only temporarily stopped bleeding.

 Instances of placentophagy have been recorded among certain modern cultures.
-In the 1960s "male and female Vietnamese nurses and midwives of Chinese and Thai background consum[ed] the placentas of their young, healthy patients" for reasons unspecified, as reported by a Czechoslovakian medical officer in at the Hospital of Czechoslovak-Vietnamese Friendship in Haiphong.
+In the 1960s "male and female Vietnamese nurses and midwives of Chinese and Thai background consum[ed] the placentas of their young, healthy patients" for reasons unspecified, as reported by a Czechoslovak medical officer in at the Hospital of Czechoslovak-Vietnamese Friendship in Haiphong.
 Placentas were stripped of their membranous parts and fried with onions before being eaten.

 A more recent cross-cultural ethnographic study by researchers at the University of Nevada, Las Vegas surveyed 179 contemporary human societies, and identified only one culture (Chicano, or Mexican-American) that mentioned the practice of maternal placentophagy.
-This account, centering on Chicano and Anglo midwifery in San Antonio, Texas, stated, "cooking and eating part of the placenta has…been reported by a couple of midwives.
+This account, centering on Chicano and Anglo midwifery in San Antonio, Texas, stated, "cooking and eating part of the placenta has ... been reported by a couple of midwives.
 One Anglo mother ... was reported to have roasted the placenta."
 This instance, however, may not be indicative of any larger cultural trends, as no other records of placentophagy were found in the Chicano culture.
 This same study also recorded three references of non-maternal placentophagy: